How Do I Stop Receiving Credit Card Offers in the Mail?

 Does Opting Out of Prescreened Offers Hurt My Credit Score?

-Opting out of receiving prescreened offers in the mail will neither harm nor help your credit score or impact your credit history in any way.
+No, opting out of prescreened offers won't hurt your credit score.
+In fact, it doesn't impact your credit history in any way.
 It also won't prevent you from browsing for credit products online or applying for a new credit card.

 The Bottom Line